TRPMAN/DevOps-1/README.md

-# 📝 Git Part(In progress)
+# 🐍 Python Section(In progress)

-Welcome to the Git part of my Devops-1 learning journey! 🚀
+Welcome to the Python section of my Devops-1 learning journey! 🚀

-This branch is where I document my Git command that I’ve been learning
+This branch is where I document my Python practicing that I've been learning

-### 🔧 Jenkins Practice
+### 🎯 Python Practice

-1. [Good to Know](./Good_to_Know.md) - Some Good to know Git
+1. [Good to Know](./Good_to_Know.md) - Some Good to know Python

 ---
 Thanks for visiting 💡